Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Getting Around

 Most major cherry blossom viewing locations are accessible by train.
 Buy a rechargeable IC card (Suica or Pasmo) and avoid ticket lines.
 Walking between spots is often faster than backtracking to a station, especially in central Tokyo.
+Last trains typically run around midnight, but schedules vary by line.

 The Best Places to See Cherry Blossoms Outside Central Tokyo

-Kinuta Park and Koganei Park offer huge lawns and lighter crowds than inner-city options.
-For a proper day trip, Showa Memorial Park in western Tokyo has extensive cherry tree groves and is worth the train ride if you want space.
-The Tama River also has scattered hanami spots along its banks.
-If you're looking for more options beyond the city center, our guide to day trips from Tokyo covers destinations that pair well with spring season travel.
+Kinuta Park and Koganei Park (both still within Tokyo Metropolis) offer huge lawns and lighter crowds than inner-city options.
+For a proper suburban excursion, Showa Memorial Park in western Tokyo has extensive cherry tree groves and is worth the train ride if you want space.
+The Tama River also has scattered hanami spots along its banks within Tokyo's western wards.

 What to Bring

 A small tarp if you're planning a hanami spot claim.
 Water and snacks if you're going to parks without food stands.
-A light jacket because spring mornings are cool even when afternoons are warm.
+A light jacket because spring mornings are cool, even when afternoons are warm.
 Your camera, obviously.

 If you're serious about photography, come early.
 The light is better, the crowds are thinner, and you'll get cleaner shots of the sakura trees.